Claud Jacob: Military career

 Jacob was born on 21 November 1863, at Mahidpur in the Bombay Presidency of British India, to Major-General William Jacob and Eliza Jacob.

 Educated at Sherborne School, he passed into Sandhurst and was commissioned into the Worcestershire Regiment on 9 September 1882.
 On 16 December 1884, stationed at Quetta, he secured his transfer from the Worcestershire Regiment to the Indian service and, in July 1886, he became adjutant of the 30th Regiment (Jacob's) Bombay Native Infantry also known as 3rd Belooch Regiment (now 12 Baloch).
 He first saw action with the Zhob Valley expedition of 1890 after which he was posted to the 24th (Baluchistan) Regiment of Bombay Infantry (now 6 Baloch) in 1891.
 Promoted to captain on 9 September 1893 and to major on 10 July 1901, he was selected to command the Zhob Levy Corps, which kept the peace in the North West Frontier Province along the Waziristan and Southern Afghanistan border.
 He took part in the blockade of the Mahsud Waziri tribe at the end of 1901.
-Promoted to lieutenant-colonel on 1 October 1904, he was given command of the 106th Hazara Pioneers.
-Promoted to brevet colonel on 1 October 1908 and to full colonel on 1 January 1911, he was appointed GSO1 of the Meerut Division on 2 September 1912.
+Promoted to lieutenant colonel on 1 October 1904, he was given command of the 106th Hazara Pioneers.
+Promoted to brevet colonel on 1 October 1908 and to full colonel on 1 January 1911, he was appointed as a general staff officer grade 1 (GSO1) of the Meerut Division on 2 September 1912.